-Milk is currently available free for all children up to their 5th birthday and is offered to all children at lunch time.
+Milk is currently available free for all children up to and including their 5th birthday and is offered to all children at lunch time.
 Children are welcome to bring in a piece of fruit for morning break.
-Pupils are not allowed to bring sweets into school.
+Pupils are not allowed to bring sweets and chocolate into school.

 The school is part of the Government fruit scheme.
-This provides every child in Key Stage One and Reception with a free piece of fruit each day.
-Children are encouraged to bring full bottles of water (sports top) to school each day.
+This provides every child in Key Stage 1 and Reception with a free piece of fruit each day.
+Children are encouraged to bring a named, full bottle of water (sports top) to school each day.
 These can be refilled with chilled water when necessary at school.
-After holiday periods this is not available as delivery wont have been received, so it is always worth sending a snack for the first couple of days.
+After holiday periods this is may not be available as delivery will not have been received, so it is always worth sending a snack for the first couple of days.